Last Updated: September 20, 2022

 The next step is to etch the glass surfaces, cleaning the inside and outside.
 Most MCVD operators use hydrofluoric acid.
 A 15% concentration for 30-60 minutes is a good starting point.
 You may want to adjust the time and concentration for your process.
 Follow this etch cycle with a final DI rinse and dry with nitrogen to prevent water spotting.

-Normally a week supply of tubes is cleaned and must be stored in a clean cabinet to prevent contamination.
+Normally a weekly supply of tubes is cleaned and must be stored in a clean cabinet to prevent contamination.
 The cabinet is typically in a clean air room, or the cabinet is purged with filtered nitrogen to maintain a cabinet positive pressure.

 For your quick reference, here is a checklist of the steps discussed above: